RasmusEdgar/dintwm/README.md

 ## Memleak checker

-This part I find difficult to check for when compiling for a m68k target (no valgrind).
+This part I find difficult to check for, when compiling for a m68k target (no valgrind).

 Settled on [fortify](http://aminet.net/package/dev/c/fortify22) which helped me identify a memory leak.